BenSparksCode/personal-blog/src/pages/blog/2019-11-08-genesis-post.md

 title: Genesis Post
 date: 2019-11-08T15:04:10.000Z
 featuredpost: false
+featuredimage: /img/NY-crop-10.png
 description:
 tags:
+ - Douglas Adams
 ---
 ### This is it, my first ever blog post!

 And hopefully the first of many.
-Now, please enjoy some quotes from *The Hitchhiker's Guide to the Galaxy*, sorted by length.
+Now, please enjoy some quotes from *The Hitchhiker's Guide to the Galaxy* by Douglas Adams, sorted by length.

 “Don't Panic.”